desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Child DNS Operator

+CDS/CDNSKEY records and corresponding signaling records MUST NOT be published without the zone owner's consent.
+Likewise, the Child DNS Operator MUST enable the zone owner to signal the desire to turn off DNSSEC by offering publication of a corresponding deletion signal in the form of the special-value CDS/CDNSKEY RRset specified in [@!RFC8078] Section 4.
+To facilitate transitions between DNS operators, Child DNS Operators SHOULD support the multi-signer protocols described in [@RFC8901].

 Signaling Domains SHOULD be delegated as zones of their own, so that the Signaling Zone's apex coincides with the Signaling Domain (such as `_signal.ns1.example.net`).